The person at the center of this case

 Remarks: Kerkow is known to speak English and French.
 She may have ties to Oregon, France, Switzerland, Algeria, Jordan, and Cuba.

-Federal arrest warrant issued in U.S. District Court, Eastern District of New York for air piracy charges
+Warrant issued in U.S. District Court, Eastern District of New York for air piracy charges